- Use conditions

 Number of parts

-is used to find out the number of sub-archives in a multi-part archive.
+function allows you to find out the number of sub-archives in a multi-part archive.

 Remark: Splitting an archive in ZIP format into a single part is not allowed and it triggers an error.